 Elizabeth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Although the majority of commuting trips in the city are by private automobile, Elizabeth is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, taxis helps to get to and from their jobs every morning, which benefits everyone in the Elizabeth area by reducing both traffic and air pollution.

 In terms of college education, the citizens of Elizabeth rank slightly lower than the national average.
 14.58% of adults 25 and older in Elizabeth have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Elizabeth in 2018 was $24,482, which is low income relative to New Jersey, and lower middle income relative to the rest of the US.
 This equates to an annual income of $97,928 for a family of four.
 However, Elizabeth contains both very wealthy and poor people as well.